transfem-org/Documentation/content/en/docs/comparsion/misskey.md

 * the depth of the thread / detailed view of notes can be changed (still defaults to 5)
 * there's a search widget
-* you can choose to add a "back" button at the top of each page
+* there's a "back" button at the top of each page

 ### Ones of interest to admins